Assistance programs from California community action agencies.

 Apply for the Home Energy Assistance Program.
 This federal government utility bill assistance program provides one cash grant to low-income persons for paying their energy bills.
 Customers apply for the financial assistance through their local community action partnership location.
 Case managers will determine customer eligibility and the exact amount of cash payment to be made to the utility company based on state of California and federal government guidelines.

 A similar service is the Energy Crisis Intervention Program (ECIP).
 This is for low-income customers and seniors that have received a 48-hour shut off notice from their energy provider.
 Or emergency assistance can be paid out to those senior citizens or disabled persons that have received a 15-Day Shut Off Notice.
 Not only will it help those California families with a disconnect notice, but it can also offer assistance to customers in obtaining firewood and propane.
 Grants may also be paid out, as funding allows, for the repair or replacement of heating systems or your air conditioner.
+Or even find other sources of free firewood.

 Government and financial assistance may be offered.
 Many are state of California or federal government programs.
 Learn more or apply for at an agency.
 Some of the primary resources are here.